 Don't ever let your new customers hang out to dry.
 You may have locked a customer in for the sale but, what damage have you done to your reputation if they felt that after the initial exchange that ultimately the transaction was merely to squeeze a buck out of someone?
 Somewhere along the lines, you may have rubbed the customer the wrong way because their expectations aren't being met through setup and support.
 Plus, you may have pushed their patience too far with a lack of attempts to remedy.

 In this stage, customers become loyal advocates for the business and recommend it to others.
 Businesses should focus on maintaining positive relationships with customers to encourage advocacy.
 This can include asking for customer feedback, offering referral incentives, or showcasing customer success stories.
+Building a strong complementary team to handle customer advocacy can be critical for many companies.

 By focusing on each stage of customer retention above, businesses can create a comprehensive business strategy that addresses the needs of each customer drop-off/ramp-up segment.
 If you adjust your communication efforts well enough to cater to each of these stages then the compound interest of these efforts pays off with the customer's Life Time Value (LTV) (I wish the acronym spelled out attentiveness as that's what it truly boils down to succeeding here).
 How can you build a good relationship otherwise?
 Providing an exceptional customer experience, offering personalized communication, and building long-term relationships are key factors that can increase customer loyalty and reduce churn.